-But, if you are not going to use them all then you might prefer to buy one with keep warm feature along with other normal features to reduce its price without compromising with its functions.
+But, if you are not going to use them all then you might prefer to buy one with a keep warm feature along with other normal features to reduce its price without compromising its functions.

 If you are after true one-pot cooking make sure you choose a slow cooker with a browning/sauteing feature.

 The fancy looks of your slow cooker are another feature to be considered at this time so that it can match the decor of your kitchen etc. Some of the low-end cookers are fancier than high-end cookers.

 What To Look For When Choosing a Slow Cooker